xaionaro-go/ffstream/.github/instructions/general.instructions.md

   - Prefer OS packages via the detected system package manager (`apt`, `dnf`, `pacman`, `xbps`, etc.).

 ## 5. Testing policy
-- Before fixing a bug, prefer adding/adjusting a unit/integration test that reproduces it (when feasible and not prohibitively expensive).
+- Before fixing a bug, add/adjust a unit/integration test that reproduces it (when feasible and not prohibitively expensive).
 - After code changes, ensure relevant tests are updated and passing.
 - If tests are not feasible, document why and provide an alternative verification method.
 - If logs, stacktraces or whatnot were provided for diagnosis, use them as verification evidence: prove your hypothesis throught it.
 If the original logs are insufficient to verify then add additional logging.
 - If an auto-test unrelated to your change does not work: fix it as well.

 ## 6. Diagnostics and logging
+- If you cannot diagnose an issue, try adding logging (in an attempt to gather more info about the issue) and auto-tests (in an attempt to reproduce the issue).
-- When unsure, prefer more diagnostics.
+- When unsure, prefer more logging in the code.

 ## 7. Root cause and correctness checks
 - Fix both root causes and symptoms.
 Fixing symptoms alone is NOT SUFFICIENT.